neg4n/wdmt/README.md

 | Bundler cache | `.parcel-cache`, `.webpack`, `.rollup.cache` |
 | Temporary | `tmp`, `temp`, `.cache` |
 | System files | `.DS_Store`, `Thumbs.db` |

+> [!NOTE]
+> Target directories are currently hardcoded for security and simplicity but will be configurable in future releases.

 ### Development